EricZinda/Perplexity/backlog.md

   I am the waiter, you are the customer.
 Interact with me only saying one sentence at a time and waiting for my response.
 Make the phrases very simple.
 OK?
   - Make these work:
     - How much does the tomato soup and the green salad cost? --> I don't know the way you used: cost
+        - Parse 26
+    - How much does the soup and salad cost?
     - Could you recommend a few vegetarian options, then?
     -  Hi!
 Could we have the vegetarian menu, please?
         - Fails